Website Manager

 7.1 All-Star Committee (ASC)

-The All-Star Committee will be comprised of 5 current members of the SHLL Board.
+The All-Star Committee will be comprised of 5 current members of the SHLL Board and two alternates.
 Members of the ASC shall not be comprised of anyone that may have a conflict of interest.
-If a member of the committee has a personal conflict (Members in manager or coaching positions consideration, family member of eligible players, etc.) such Committee member shall recuse themselves from the case and they will be replaced by another board member, appointed by the President and acceptable to the remaining Committee members.
+If a member of the committee has a personal conflict (Members in manager or coaching positions consideration, family member of eligible players, etc.) such Committee member shall recuse themselves from the vote and they will be replaced by one of the designated alternates.
+The 5 current members shall be: the President, VP of Baseball, VP of Softball, Player Agent, and All-Star Director or other Board Member designated by the President..
+The two alternates shall be the Coaching Coordinator and the Umpire in Chief.

 7.2 Manager and Coach Eligibility and Selection